Zack Short Player Props: Tigers vs. Rays

 Zack Short At The Plate

-- Short is hitting .229 with seven doubles, five home runs and 16 walks.
+- Short is hitting .229 with eight doubles, five home runs and 16 walks.

-- Short has driven home a run in 14 games this season (22.2%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on three occasions..
+- Short has had an RBI in 14 games this season (21.9%), including nine multi-RBI outings (14.1%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored at least one run 11 times this year (17.5%), including one multi-run game.
+- In 11 of 64 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.